felipealfonsog/felipealfonsog/backups/README.BAK.md

   - [WordCraft360](https://github.com/NymexData/WordCraft360): WordCraft360, the ultimate Writing Toolkit designed to elevate your writing experience to new heights.
 Inspired by the minimalist elegance of 750words.com, WordCraft360 offers a sleek and visually appealing interface with carefully selected fonts that are easy on the eyes.
   - [PerlMemoPad](https://github.com/NymexData/PerlMemoPad): PerlMemoPad is a project focused on developing a mini-weblog using Perl and MySQL.
 With PerlMemoPad, users can easily publish and manage their notes and other content.
   - [BookmarkNest](https://github.com/felipealfonsog/BookmarkNest): BookmarkNest: Easily save and organize your bookmarks in the cloud or locally with this Chrome extension.
-  - [VesicleInsight](https://github.com/felipealfonsog/VesicleInsight): VesicleInsight: Empowering Early Medical Diagnosis.
-This is an advanced Python-based software utilizing machine learning to analyze medical imaging data, specifically focusing on vesicle anomalies.
-Our mission is to deliver a powerful tool for healthcare professionals, enhancing the precision and efficiency of early detection and diagnosis in medical imaging.
   - [Paper Archive*](https://github.com/felipealfonsog/PaperArchive): PaperArchive is a curated collection of research papers authored by me, spanning the realms of engineering, computer science, and social sciences.
 Explore my contributions to diverse fields of study, from cutting-edge technology to insightful social analyses.

 <sub>*Exclusively curated repository storing papers authored by me.</sub>